philtrade/Ddip/README.md

 1. Easy switching of code execution between PyTorch's multiprocess DDP group, and that in the local notebook namespace.
 2. Automatic garbage collection and freeing GPU cache memory after parallel execution of a cell, thus reducing the occurence of GPU out of memory error.
-3. Minimize code changes to Fastai `course v3` lesson notebooks to run in DDP, usually 3-5 lines of iPython `%,%%` magics will do.
-4. Keeping the look-and-feel of Fastai notebook as identical as possible.
+3. Minimize code changes to Fastai `course v3` lesson notebooks to run in DDP -- usually 3-5 lines of iPython `%,%%` magics will do -- while keeping the look-and-feel as identical as possible.
 E.g. real time progress bar, `Learner.lr_find()` works like the same as in non-distributed mode.
+4. Extensible to support future versions of fastai library.
+Porting to `fastai v2` is a high priority to-do.

 ## Installation: